Home

 Canberra Tourism

-The Canberra tourism page provides tips about a couple of leisure things to do while you are in the capital of Australia.
+Visiting the capital of Australia?
+Canberra tourism includes a couple of leisure things to do in the city or around it.

-Visit the centre, go see a famous antenna, which tracked Neil Armstrong's steps on the moon and then enjoy a miniature village.
+Visit the centre, go see a famous antenna, which tracked Neil Armstrong's steps on the moon and then enjoy the Cockington Green miniature village.

 You can do all in one day, if you are in a rush, but to really relax and enjoy the beauty of the environment spend a weekend there.

-There are other pages that give you more information on what to see in Canberra, if you want to know more about the political aspect or about its history, or if you want to immerse in culture and visit museums, such as the National Gallery of Australia, the National Portrait Gallery or the Australian War Memorial.
+There are other pages that give you more information and allow you to plan what to see in Canberra in one, two or three days, if you want to know more about the political aspect or about its history, or if you want to immerse in culture and visit museums such as the Australian War Memorial.

 So this page is just about recreation and a quick tour.
 Let's start.